rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 GITHUB_PERSONAL_ACCESS_TOKEN=xxxXXX
 {{< /highlight >}}

-In any Node.js application, use the key in your source code with the following package: {{% a_blank "dotenv" "https://github.com/motdotla/dotenv" %}}.
+In any Node.js application, use the key as environment variable in your source code with the following package: {{% a_blank "dotenv" "https://github.com/motdotla/dotenv" %}}.
 Follow their instructions to install it for your project.
-Usually, the process is only a `npm install dotenv`, followed by including `require('dotenv').config() or import 'dotenv/config'; in your index.js file..
-Afterward use the personal access token from the *.env* file in your *index.js* file.
+Usually, the process is only a `npm install dotenv`, followed by including `import 'dotenv/config';` at the top of your *index.js* file.
+Afterward, you can use the personal access token from the *.env* file in your *index.js* file.
 If you run into an error, just continue reading this section to learn how to fix it.

 {{< highlight javascript "hl_lines=3 10" >}}
 import ApolloClient from 'apollo-boost';

-require('dotenv').config();
+import 'dotenv/config';

 const client = new ApolloClient({
   uri: 'https://api.github.com/graphql',